kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 * Whenever VPA updates the pod resources the pod is recreated, which causes all running containers to be restarted.
-* VPA in `auto` mode can only be used on pods that run under a controller (such as Deployment), which is responsible for restarting deleted pods.
+* VPA in `auto` mode should only be used on pods that run under a controller (such as Deployment), which is responsible for restarting deleted pods.
   **Using VPA in `auto` mode with a pod not running under any controller will cause the pod to be deleted and not recreated**.